History of water supply and sanitation: Biological treatment

-From 1885 to 1891 filters working on this principle were constructed throughout the UK and the idea was also taken up in the US at the Lawrence Experiment Station in Massachusetts, where Frankland's work was confirmed.
-In 1890 the LES developed a 'trickling filter' that gave a much more reliable performance.
+From 1885 to 1891, filters working on Dibdin's principle were constructed throughout the UK and the idea was also taken up in the US at the Lawrence Experiment Station in Massachusetts, where Frankland's work was confirmed.
+In 1890, the LES developed a 'trickling filter' that gave a much more reliable performance.

 Contact beds were developed in Salford, Lancashire and by scientists working for the London City Council in the early 1890s.
 According to Christopher Hamlin, this was part of a conceptual revolution that replaced the philosophy that saw "sewage purification as the prevention of decomposition with one that tried to facilitate the biological process that destroy sewage naturally."

 Contact beds were tanks containing an inert substance, such as stones or slate, that maximized the surface area available for the microbial growth to break down the sewage.
 The sewage was held in the tank until it was fully decomposed and it was then filtered out into the ground.
 This method quickly became widespread, especially in the UK, where it was used in Leicester, Sheffield, Manchester and Leeds.
 The bacterial bed was simultaneously developed by Joseph Corbett as Borough Engineer in Salford and experiments in 1905 showed that his method was superior in that greater volumes of sewage could be purified better for longer periods of time than could be achieved by the contact bed.

 The Royal Commission on Sewage Disposal published its eighth report in 1912 that set what became the international standard for sewage discharge into rivers; the '20:30 standard', which allowed "2 parts per hundred thousand" of Biochemical oxygen demand and "3 parts per hundred thousand" of suspended solid.